 Dance Mogul: You told us about working on the upcoming Ninja Turtles Movie last we spoke, what have you been up to since then?

-Jason: Since finishing working on the Michael Bay produced Ninja Turtles, I have been pretty involved with the stunt side of the acting industry.
+Jason: Since finishing working on the Michael Bay-produced Ninja Turtles, I have been pretty involved with the stunt side of the acting industry.
 I just finished working on an Episode of the Power Rangers series where I did stunts as the Silver Guardian.
 I’m also breaking more into the modeling world.
-In the Month of October I booked to 2 print jobs for a leading Financial and telecommunications company.
+In the Month of October, I booked 2 print jobs for a leading Financial and telecommunications company.
 I am currently cast with a principal role in my first Korean Drama as Jae Min a positive protagonist.
 This groundbreaking series called “This love song” is filming in New York and will debut in November.
 There will be a number of choreographed dance scenes and working with Bounce Dance Studios in Flushing.

 Dance Mogul: What has been your formula to progression?

 Jason: I don’t know if there is an exact formula or blueprint in this industry.
 Everyone makes or digs their own path.
 I’m really grateful and lucky to have such an awesome support system.
 Everyone on my Facebook, Instagram, Twitter (@JasonRSoL) has given me so much motivation and encouragement!
 I have those tough days that I question if I should go back to the corporate world.
 I realize that I can’t quit because I’d feel guilty letting all my supporter down who really believed in me.
 They push me to keep pursuing my passion and I’m always grateful for that!